Active Cahn-Hilliard theory for nonequilibrium phase separation: quantitative macroscopic predictions and a microscopic derivation: Systematic coarse-graining of the microscopic t QSAP model

 where $\rho_{\mathrm{d}}$ is the empirical density,

-$\vloc(\rho)$ is some purely local function of its argument, and $\kernel(\xv)$ is the QS kernel (see Sec.~\ref{sec:qs_application} for an explicit choice of $\vloc$ and $\kernel$).
-Eqs.~\eqref{eq:vqs} express that the particles adapt their speed by instantaneously measuring the density in their vicinity, weighted by the kernel.
+$\vloc(\rho)$ is some purely local function of its argument and $\kernel(\xv)$ is the QS kernel (see Sec.~\ref{sec:qs_application} for an explicit choice of $\vloc$ and $\kernel$).
+Equation~\eqref{eq:vqs} expresses that the particles adapt their speed by instantaneously measuring the density in their vicinity, weighted by the kernel.